Sarasota Square Mall: Opening and early years

-Westfield
+Westfield acquisition

 Westfield Group acquired the mall in 2003 from then-owners Coyote Group, and renamed it Westfield Shoppingtown Sarasota Square.
 The "Shoppingtown" was dropped in June 2005.
 In 2006, Westfield refurbished both the interior and exterior of the mall.
-A new 12-screen AMC theater was built between Dillard's and JCPenney along with a new adjoining food court.
+A new 12-screen AMC theater was built between Dillard's and JCPenney, along with a new adjoining food court.
 The theater opened on December 20, 2006.
-The two previous six-screen theaters were closed and the previous Trellis Garden Food Court was remodeled into more store space.
+The two previous six-screen theaters were closed, and the Trellis Garden Food Court was remodeled to include more store space.

-Dillard's closed its Westfield Sarasota Square store, along with a nearby store at DeSoto Square in Bradenton on December 5, 2009.
+Dillard's closed its Westfield Sarasota Square store, along with the DeSoto Square store in Bradenton on December 5, 2009.
 The Sarasota Square store was demolished and replaced with a Costco, which opened on August 17, 2012.

+In July 2019, Unibail-Rodamco-Westfield announced the shopping center would be renamed "Sarasota Square", dropping Westfield from its name and returning it to its original name before the group's acquisition of the property.

+Decline and closure

 In 2015, Sears Holdings spun off 235 of its properties, including the Sears at Westfield Sarasota Square, into Seritage Growth Properties.
 In 2017, Macy's and Sears announced their stores at Sarasota Square would close.
 Macy's closure was part of a plan to close 68 stores nationwide, with Sarasota Square's store closing permanently on March 26, 2017.
 Sears closure was part of a plan to close 20 additional stores nationwide after announcing 72 closures on June 6, 2017.
 Sears closed permanently on September 18, 2017.

-On July 31, 2020, JCPenney put 21 stores up for sale, including the JCPenney at Sarasota Square.
-As of 2023, JCPenney is still operating.

-Current

-In July 2019, Unibail-Rodamco-Westfield announced the shopping center would be renamed "Sarasota Square", dropping Westfield from its name and returning it to its original name before Westfield Group's acquisition of the property.
 In August 2020, the mall's noteholder, U.S. Bank National Association, notified Unibail-Rodamco-Westfield of proceeding with foreclosure action.
-Unibail-Rodamco-Westfield was notified on May 5, 2020 of its default to the mortgage-backed security loan associated with the property.
+Unibail-Rodamco-Westfield was notified on May 5, 2020, of its default to the mortgage-backed security loan associated with the property.
+The mall was acquired by Torburn Partners in 2021.

 The Florida Department of Health (FDOH) utilized the mall as a county-operated COVID-19 vaccination clinic from January to June 2021.
 The Department of Health in Sarasota County stated they delivered more than 150,000 doses of the Moderna vaccine at the vaccination clinic.

+Torburn Partners proposed in May 2023 to redevelop the site by demolishing the majority of the mall except for the JCPenney and Costco anchor stores and planning 1,200 apartments on the site with build-out expected within five to seven years.
+The site will also have mixed retail in place of the existing enclosed building.

+AMC Theatres closed on October 31, 2024.
+The mall closed in late 2024, and demolition began in February 2025.
+JCPenney and Costco have been retained as separate stores, and the former AMC was not demolished and remains vacant.
+In June 2025, Costco bought the property where its store is located for $10.5 million.